oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

    If you used the automation script to create the AKS cluster, skip this step and go to step 2.

-   If you created Azure resources, step-by-step, according to the previous steps, then validate that all the previously shown resources were created by using the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/validate.sh`.
+   If you created Azure resources, step-by-step, according to the previous steps, then validate that all the resources above were created by using the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/validate.sh`.

    Use the following commands to check if the resources are ready: